Case for Quality

 Ultimately, the Case for Quality focuses on objective information about medical device quality; facilitates medical device innovation through data, processes, and analysis of device performance; and fosters strategies that focus stakeholder interactions on device quality.

-The Case for Quality consists of three core components:
+The Case for Quality consists of two core components:

 While the FDA usually evaluates a manufacturer's compliance based on the regulations governing the methods used in, and the facilities and controls used for, the design and production of devices, the Focus on Quality initiative goes above and beyond by treating compliance attainment as the baseline and by looking for the inclusion of critical-to-quality practices that result in improved quality outcomes.
 The FDA is working with stakeholders to promote manufacturers' implementation of critical-to-quality practices during device design and production.
 These practices range from design improvements to meet customer needs to controlling production errors and increasing speed of detection for quality issues.
 The FDA is also looking for ways to recognize these practices in its own operations.

 The FDA Library of Quality Practices helps medical device professionals identify tools for developing and updating their quality approach to the design and manufacturing of medical devices.
 The development of the FDA Library of Quality Practices enables the FDA and industry partners to leverage existing knowledge and engage collaboratively with the goal of improving and maintaining device quality.
 The American Society for Quality (ASQ) and AdvaMed have contributed resources to the library.

 The FDA works with the Medical Device Innovation Consortium (MDIC) and other stakeholders on Case for Quality to approach medical device compliance and quality more collaboratively, and to launch initiatives that vary from our traditional oversight models.
 As part of this commitment, we continue discussions with stakeholders at Case for Quality public meetings and forums.

 - MDIC Case for Quality Forums